Prime and Reach: Synthesising Body Motion for Gaze-Primed Object Reach: Method

+\textbf{\pr\ motion generation with condition.} Next, we explain how we use these conditions for the generation process.
+First, we encode the input text prompt $\mathbf{c}$ using a pre-trained text encoder~\cite{sanh2019distilbert}.
+Both the diffusion noise time step $t$ and $\mathbf{c}$ are then projected to a latent space and summed to get a token $\mathbf{z_t}$.
+Note that for generating motion conditioned on text, $\mathbf{z_t}$ is directly injected into the transformer decoder's layers.
+We pre-train this model for text-conditioned motion generation.
+This pre-training enables the model to learn prior knowledge of fine-grained full-body motion involved in everyday activities.

-For learning \pr\ motion generation, we initialise our model with the pre-trained text-to-motion conditioned weights and fine-tune it with all three conditions.
+For learning \pr\ motion generation, we initialise our model with the pre-trained text-to-motion model weights and fine-tune it with all three conditions.
 To add the initial state and goal condition, we first flatten and concatenate them into a single 1D vector.
-The resultant vector is linearly projected to a latent space to give $\mathbf{p}$. $\mathbf{z_t}$ is modified by adding condition $\mathbf{p}$ to $\mathbf{z_t}$.
+The resultant vector is linearly projected to a latent space to give $\mathbf{p}$. $\mathbf{p}$ is injected through residual addition to the text condition $\mathbf{z_t}$ as $\mathbf{\tilde{z}_t} =\mathbf{z_t} + \mathbf{p}$.

-This modified condition $\mathbf{\tilde{z}_t}$ is now injected into the transformer decoder's layers through cross-attention blocks.
-This guides the motion sequence generation over multiple diffusion timesteps.
-We ablate other options of injecting $\textbf{p}$, including cross-attention, in the supplementary.
+This allows the additional conditions to modulate the global context without introducing new attention pathways (e.g., cross-attention) that could disrupt the pre-trained text-conditioned motion prior (ablated in supplementary).
+This modified condition $\mathbf{\tilde{z}_t}$ is injected into the transformer decoder's layers through cross-attention blocks and guides the generation over multiple diffusion timesteps.

-Once de-noised, the decoder produces 263-dim representations of body joints $\{v^n\}_{n=1}^N$ where $v^n \in R^{263}$ combines local position, local rotation and local velocity of all 22 body joints.
+Once de-noised, the decoder produces 263-dim representations of body joints $\{v^n\}_{n=1}^N$ where $v^n \in R^{263}$ combines local position, local rotation, and local velocity of all 22 body joints.
 This is post-processed as $\{x^n\}_{n=1}^N = g(\{v^n\}_{n=1}^N)$ to get the predicted 22 joint positions.
-We use the same $g$ as in \cite{karunratanakul2023gmd,tevet2023mdm}.
+We use the same joints-to-latent dimension conversion function $g$ as in \cite{karunratanakul2023gmd,tevet2023mdm}.